Members of the U.S. men's soccer team take a lap around the field after beating Panama 1-0 to capture the CONCACAF Gold Cup on Sunday in Chicago.

-We're joined now by Howard Bryant of ESPN.com and ESPN The Magazine.
-Howard, thanks for being with us.
+To break it down we're joined by Howard Bryant of ESPN.com and ESPN the Magazine.
+Hi, Howard.

 At this week's Women's British open, Inbee Park is trying to be the first golfer, man or woman, to win all four Grand Slam titles in one year.
 So far, she's had a rough time.
 She's fallen to the middle of the pack on the leaderboard through two rounds.
 Audie Cornish talks to sportswriter Stefan Fatsis for an update.

 Originally published on Fri August 2, 2013 5:34 pm

 Any time now, the other shoe — or shoes — are expected to drop in Major League Baseball's performance enhancing drug investigation.
 A handful of players will likely be suspended for their involvement with the Miami-area clinic Biogenesis.
 Melissa Block speaks with NPR's Mike Pesca about the situation, and the uncertain terms of Alex Rodriguez's suspension.

 At 50 yards wide, a new lion dominates the new field at Texas A&M University-Commerce's Memorial Stadium.

 "That's a big ol' lion."
 How else to describe the new golden cat on the field at Texas A&M University-Commerce's Memorial Stadium that stretches from sideline to sideline, dominating the area between the 25-yard lines?

 That description of the giant cat, which may be the largest on-field logo in America, comes from Mark Haslett of NPR member station KETR, which is based at the school in eastern Texas.